 History isn’t only meant to be viewed through glass cases inside museum.

-Another perspective is available to those that seek it, one where the past becomes a little more vivid.
-You can bring some of The Bend’s history to life in this way by traveling the Studebaker-Bendix Heritage Trail, which explores two companies that shaped South Bend and the surrounding area in indelible ways.
+You can bring some of The Bend’s history to life in this way by traveling the Studebaker-Bendix Heritage Trail, which explores two companies that shaped South Bend and the surrounding area.
+This tour takes about 90 minutes by car, including museum visits.
+All locations are in South Bend unless otherwise noted.

 Studebaker Blacksmith Shop and Carriage Factory Site